Incredible Italian American dishes you would never find in Italy

 8. Lobster fra diavolo

-Food historians generally agree that lobster fra diavolo (brother devil’s lobster) – which combines shallots, white wine, tomato sauce and herbs with chilli, lobster and pasta – comes from the tri-state area of New York, New Jersey and Connecticut.
+Food historians generally agree that lobster fra diavolo (brother devil’s lobster) – which combines shallots, white wine, tomato sauce, and herbs with chili, lobster, and pasta – comes from the tri-state area of New York, New Jersey, and Connecticut.
 Beyond that, it’s unclear who invented the spicy seafood dish, and when.
-Wherever and whenever it emerged, the silky tomato sauce, spiked with piquant chilli, makes a glorious accompaniment to meaty lobster (or shrimp, if you're after a more affordable option).
+Wherever and whenever it emerged, the silky tomato sauce, spiked with piquant chili, makes a glorious accompaniment to meaty lobster (or shrimp, if you're after a more affordable option).

 7. Cioppino